ohashijr/reactNative/DIA1.md

 React Native promete uma nova maneira de desenvolver App para Android e iOS, usando (majoritariamente) uma única base de código.
 A idéia básica é desenvolver em javascript e o React Native vai "compilar" para as aplicações iOS e Android Nativas.

+Pros and Cons of React Native

+Cons

+It’s relatively new framework and changing very rapidly;
+Steeper learning curve if you came from front end web development comparing to other cross-platform solutions like Cordova, Ionic, etc..

+Pros

+Truly native.
+Although you write JavaScript with React Native, the components you define will end up rendering as native platform widgets;
+Ease of learning.
+It’s much easier to read comparing to native platform’s code;
+Vibrant ecosystem.
+There are hundreds of modules available;
+Cross-platform.
+Apps built with React Native work on both iOS and Android platforms;
+Great performance.
+Much better performance than other cross-platform solutions like Cordova, Ionic, etc.;
+Great development experience.
+There is no need to rebuild the whole app every time you make changes, you see the result right away;
+Tons of apps built, including Facebook, Instagram, Walmart, Tesla, Discord and more;
+Build and supported by Facebook.

 # Ambientes de desenvolvimento

 ## CLI